henock/family-dashboard/README.md

 ### runtime-config.json

-What your /data/runtime-config.json is used to configure what your dashboard will display and how it behaves.
+The /data/runtime-config.json is used to configure what your dashboard will display and how it behaves.

-The first section configures whether a section (ie trains/weather etc.) is working or not.
+The first fragment configures whether a section (ie trains/weather etc.) is shown or not, and if shown how often the data is retrieved.

 ```json
 ...